UAE: Over 1,900 private firms violated Emiratisation policies since second half of 2022

 These companies hired 3,035 UAE nationals in violation of policies and engaged in fake Emiratisation

-A UAE authority announced that 1,934 private companies were found violating Emiratisations policies from mid-2022 till 19 November 2024.
+A UAE authority announced that 1,934 private companies were found violating Emiratisations policies from mid-2022 till 19 November 2024 on Wednesday.

 Meanwhile, over 22,000 private firms hired Emiratis in compliance with Emiratisation policies during the same period.